fork-foxs/apisix-docker/example/swarm/README.md

 - All services are configured to restart on failure
 - Resource limits are set to ensure fair resource usage across services
 - The overlay network allows services to communicate across multiple Docker hosts
+- Docker configs are used for configuration files, making the deployment portable across different environments
+- Configuration changes require updating the Docker configs and redeploying the affected services